WordPress/Learn/.github/ISSUE_TEMPLATE/00-feedback.md

 ## Type of feedback
 <!--
 Please type the corresponding command that represents your feedback.
-It will be a slash (/) plus a word (dev, content, docs) with no space in between.
-(Like /example)
+It will be an underscore (_) plus a word (dev, content, docs) with no space in between.
+(Like _example)
 Is your feedback reporting a bug or feature request for the Learn WordPress website?
-Type: / dev (with no space) Is your feedback about the content on Learn WordPress, such as reporting out-dated information?
-Type: / content (with no space)
+Type: _ dev (with no space) Is your feedback about the content on Learn WordPress, such as reporting out-dated information?
+Type: _ content (with no space)
 Is your feedback about the Training Team's documentation?
-Type: / docs (with no space) -->
+Type: _ docs (with no space) -->

 ## Description